grame-cncm/libmusicxml/src/oah/oahREADME.txt

     and delegates the handling to the corresponding object.

-  - handleOptionValueOrArgument() associatiates the value to the (preceding) fPendingValuedAtom if not null, or appends it fHandlerArgumentsVector to otherwise.
+  - handleOptionValueOrArgument() associatiates the value to the (preceding) fPendingAtomWithValue if not null, or appends it fHandlerArgumentsVector to otherwise.

   - the printOptionsSummary() methods are used when there are errors in the options used.